Batting helmet: Early concepts (1905–1920s)

 In 1905, Mogridge created the first crude protective headgear and was granted patent No. 780899 for a "head protector."
 This first attempt at a batting helmet was said to look like an "inflatable boxing glove that wrapped around the hitters head."
 Roger Bresnahan, Hall of Fame catcher who was injured after being struck in the head with a pitch, developed a leather batting helmet in 1908 which he began using.
-The helmets were not so much helmets as they were protective earmuffs.
-They did not protect the actual head of the batter but rather protected the ear and temple region.
-He also developed an aluminum protector for the back of the head that was covered in fake hair, but it is not known if it was ever used in the field.
+These were not so much helmets as protective earmuffs.
+They did not protect the batter's head but rather protected the ear and temple region.
+He also developed an aluminum protector for the back of the head that was covered in fake hair, but it is unknown whether it was used in the field.

 In 1908, Chicago White Sox shortstop Freddy Parent wore a head protector of some sort and Chicago Cubs' first baseman-manager Frank Chance did the same thing in 1913, though Chance's headgear was "little more than a sponge wrapped in a bandage."
 In 1914, minor leaguer Joe Bosk, playing for the Utica Utes, wore a protector after being severely injured when he was struck in the head by a pitch in 1911.

 Despite the fatal beaning of Ray Chapman in 1920, protective headgear was still used only rarely in the major leagues.
 That year, a syndicated news article claimed several baseball executives—including New York Giants secretary Frank McQuade—were trying to mandate the use of batting helmets.
 The article also asserted helmets were unpopular among players.
 The first known case of a manager issuing head protectors to his players on a large scale was Philadelphia Phillies' manager Pat Moran who gave cork-cushioned hats to his players in 1921.
 Connie Mack, manager of the Philadelphia Athletics, voiced his support for protective headgear in 1921.